MechatronicSystems-Group/Integrated-Embedded-Systems/analogue-electronics/chapter-1-transistors.md

 The SOT-23 is a very small surface mount package, as can be seen looking at its legs, which are to be soldered on a flat surface.
 The two types of BJT transistors are NPN and PNP.
-We will begin discussing the NPN transistor.
+We will begin by discussing the NPN transistor.
 The emitter is indicated by the arrow in the transistor symbol (see the picture top right above) and shows the direction of current flow, with current direction defined as the flow of positive